Aniketbisht31/Aniketbisht31/README.md

 ## 🧠 DeskCo — Personal Desktop Assistant (WIP)

-I’m currently building **DeskCo**, a productivity-focused desktop app
-that lets users control their computer, find files, and run AI text
-actions instantly from a single command bar.
+I’m currently building DeskCo, a desktop app focused on productivity.
+It allows users to control their computer, find files, and run AI text actions instantly from a single command bar.

-The goal is to reduce friction in everyday computer usage —
-no app switching, no prompt writing, no cluttered UIs.
+The goal is to make everyday computer use smoother.
+There’s no app switching, no prompt writing, and no messy user interfaces.

-**What it can do (in progress):**
+What it can do :

-- 🚀 Launch apps & folders
+- Launch apps and folders
-- 🌐 Open websites using natural commands
+- Open websites using natural commands
-- 🔍 Find local files instantly
+- Find local files instantly
-- ➗ Run quick calculations & conversions
+- Run quick calculations and conversions
-- ✍️ Summarize / rewrite / translate copied text with AI
+- Summarize, rewrite, or translate copied text with AI

-**Why this project matters to me:**
+Why this project matters to me:
-I’m focused on building practical tools that people would actually
-use daily — not just demo apps or hackathon-only projects.
+I want to create practical tools that people will actually use daily.
+I’m not interested in just demo apps or projects for hackathons.

-**Stack:**
+Stack:
-Electron • React • Node.js • OpenAI API
+Electron, React, Node.js, OpenAI API

-**Status:**
+Status:
-🛠 Actively building (Jan 2026 MVP sprint)
+Actively building (Jan 2026 MVP sprint)
 ---

 *More features coming soon.*